julien-sebag-portfolio/julien-sebag-portfolio.github.io/_projects/fajny-css.md

 #### Context

 {:.fade}
 Tired of using Bootstrap and other heavy CSS frameworks, and reusing a lot of components at my job, I decided to create my own SCSS framework to save time.
 The idea of Fajny (pronounce /ˈfaj.nɨ/, meaning cool in Polish) was to make a light weight, complete, easy to use and personalise SCSS framework.
-It is of course responsive, and since it does not use JavaScript it’s compatible with most of modern frameworks.
+It is of course responsive.

+{:.fade}
+The first version did not use JavaScript, but the 2.0 uses a bit, with always SCSS counterparts.

 {:.fade}
 #### Process